 To maintain your motivation, try mixing up your workouts, joining a gym, or participating in a team sport.
 And be sure to track your progress.

 Starting a new exercise routine can be challenging.
 However, having real objectives can help you maintain a fitness program in the long term.

 There are many different types of physical activity to choose from.
 Find a few that work for you and be sure to vary them occasionally.

-Keeping track of your progress or joining a fitness group can help you stay motivated and achieve your goals.
+Keeping track of your progress or taking a virtual group class are examples of actionable steps that can help you stay motivated and achieve your goals.

-So, what are you waiting for?
-Start exercising today!
+So what are you waiting for?